MarkClinton/footy-stats-cli/README.md

     - Open the [Footy Stats CLI github](https://github.com/MarkClinton/footy-stats-cli) repository
     - Select Code, choose HTTPS tab and clone the url.
 For more information see this [link](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
     - Clone the repo to your local machine in a terminal window using ```git clone https://github.com/MarkClinton/footy-stats-cli.git```
-    - The next step is optional if you dont want to add the libraries to your local machine
+    - The next step is optional if you don't want to add the libraries to your local machine
         - ```cd``` to the root of the cloned project
         - Create a virtual env folder inside the root directory
         - Use the command ```python3 -m venv env``` to create an env folder